MSc ManagementFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

+You will study four core units and select four optional units.
 The final part of the MSc is a project-based dissertation of between 12,000 to 15,000 words.
-A choice of dissertation subject areas is provided and you will be able to choose from a set of dissertation topics in these broader areas.
+Various dissertation subject areas are provided and you will be able to choose from a set of dissertation topics in these broader areas.
 Many of the dissertations are literature-based and you are expected to acquire and use literature search skills for a range of electronic and traditional sources.

 See international equivalent qualifications on the International Office website.

-The programme may assist career development generally or can be used as a vehicle to develop skills in particular subject areas, so can provide access to a wide range of careers.
-Previous graduates of the MSc in Management have gone on to work at a variety of companies all over the world.
-These include Lloyds TSB, L'Oreal, Prominvest SA, Moscow, Deutsche Bank, LG Electronics, WHO-US, Hangzhou, Abercrombie & Fitch, and Marks & Spencer.
+The programme may assist your general career development or can help develop skills in particular subject areas, so can provide access to a wide range of careers.
+Previous graduates of the MSc in Management have gone on to work at a variety of companies all over the world, including Lloyds TSB, L'Oreal, Prominvest SA, Moscow, Deutsche Bank, LG Electronics, WHO-US, Hangzhou, Abercrombie & Fitch, and Marks & Spencer.

 REF 2014 results